Linear algebra and group theory: 11a. Character laws

 We will see in a moment some motivations for the study of these characters.
 From a naive viewpoint, which is ours at the present stage, we want to do some linear algebra with our group elements $g\in U_N$, and we have several choices here, as follows:

-\begin{enumerate} \item A first idea would be to look at the determinant, $\det g\in\mathbb T$.
+(1) A first idea would be to look at the determinant, $\det g\in\mathbb T$.
 However, this is usually not a very interesting quantity, for instance because $g\in O_N$ implies $\det g=\pm1$.
 Also, for groups like $SO_N,SU_N$, this determinant is by definition 1.

-\item A second idea would be to try to compute eigenvalues and eigenvectors for the group elements $g\in G$, and then solve diagonalization questions for these elements.
+(2) A second idea would be to try to compute eigenvalues and eigenvectors for the group elements $g\in G$, and then solve diagonalization questions for these elements.
 However, all this is quite complicated, so this idea is not good either.

-\item Thus, we are left with looking at the trace, $Tr(g)\in\mathbb C$.
-We will see soon that this is a very reasonable choice, with the mathematics being at the same time non-trivial, doable, and also interesting, for a whole number of reasons. \end{enumerate}
+(3) Thus, we are left with looking at the trace, $Tr(g)\in\mathbb C$.
+We will see soon that this is a very reasonable choice, with the mathematics being at the same time non-trivial, doable, and also interesting, for a whole number of reasons.

-Before starting our study, let us briefly discuss as well some more advanced reasons, leading to the study of characters.
+Before starting our study, let us mention as well the more advanced reasons leading to the study of characters.
 The idea here is that a given finite or compact group $G$ can have several representations $\pi:G\to U_N$, and these representations can be studied via their characters $\chi_\pi:G\to\mathbb C$, with a well-known and deep theorem basically stating that $\pi$ can be recovered from its character $\chi_\pi$.
 We will be back to this later.

-As a basic result regarding the characters, we have:
+As a basic result now regarding the characters, we have:

 \begin{theorem} Given a compact group $G\subset U_N$, its main character $\chi:G\to\mathbb C$ is a central function, in the sense that it satisfies the following condition:

 Equivalently, $\chi$ is constant on the conjugacy classes of $G$. \end{theorem}